JacobStenson1/DragonSanctuary/README.md

-# DragonSanctuary3D
+# DragonSanctuary

 ## Overview
-DragonSanctuary3D - A mobile tycoon game currently in development, based around managing dragons in cages, tending to their needs and profitting from that (will be expanded on).
+DragonSanctuary - A mobile tycoon game currently in development, based around managing dragons in cages, tending to their needs and profitting from that (will be expanded on).

 ## --